michaelthoreau/SearchAndRescueNet/README.md

 # Satellite Imagery for Search And Rescue Dataset

-## Placeholder instructions.
+## Getting hold of the Data

 ```
-Do the thing
+All the data is available in an s3 bucket, please email me: michael@thoreau.com.au
 ```